-Unfortunately, since the foreign exchange market is traded over-the-counter, it doesn’t have a centralized market.
+Unfortunately, since the forex market is traded over-the-counter, it doesn’t have a centralized market.
 This means that the volume of each currency traded cannot be easily measured.

-Without any tools to measure volume, how can a trader measure market sentiment?!
+Without any tools to measure volume, how can a forex trader measure market sentiment?!